LexChuthor/triviaParty/README.md

 * Questions (many-to-one relationship with Categories)

-    * An automatically generate question id
+    * An automatically generated question id
     * Text of the actual question
     * The first potential answer
     * The second potential answer